SkylineCommunications/dataminer-docs/release-notes/DIS/DIS_2.32.md

 From now on, DIS will no longer automatically remove header options specified for view table columns.

-#### IDE - Table Editor: A Measurement element with an incorrectly set “lines” option would be added to a table without a Measurement element \[ID_28844\]
+#### IDE - Table Editor: A Measurement element with an incorrectly set 'lines' option would be added to a table without a Measurement element \[ID_28844\]

 When, in the table editor, you opened a table that did not have a Measurement element, DIS would add a Measurement element with the “lines” option incorrectly set to 0 instead of 20.